2024

 This restoration area (10 ha in total) was once covered in saltmarsh plants but is now unvegetated and in an ecologically poor condition.
 To return vegetation to this area, dredged sediment is being used to raise the intertidal bed level so that it matches, or even exceeds, the height of the surrounding healthier marsh.
 The intention is to expand the healthier vegetated marsh and provide much needed habitat for breeding seabirds as well as help delay the loss of this large eroding marsh island.

-The approach being taken is unique in the UK and possibly globally.
-It involves using dredged sediment that has already been, and will be, placed in front of Boiler Marsh.
+... it involves using dredged sediment that has already been placed in front of Boiler Marsh.
 This sediment is deposited at a licenced deposit ground at the lower lying seaward edges of Boiler Marsh using a ‘bottom placement’ approach.
-For this approach, sediment is dropped directly from split hopper barges that can access upper mudflat at high water on larger spring tides.
+It is dropped from split hopper barges that can access upper mudflat at high water on larger spring tides.
+In a novel move, this sediment, having been left to settle and stabilise, is now being moved up the shoreline to raise the bed elevation of a deteriorating part of the island.

-A drag box was also used at the West Itchenor site (see separate OMReg page).
-However the first trial of his approach (in September 2024) here was challenging and not successful.
+The first trial of his approach (in September 2024) was challenging and the amount of sediment moved was a lot lower than planned.
 The distance of transit was too large and there were technical difficulties with applying this technique at this site.
 There were also adverse weather conditions that had to be contended with.
+The lessons are captured in a report (ABPmer (2025) see link below.